William Towell and Elizabeth Yeo

 – Sarah Yeo (1822–1905, married Richard Shapter, two children, died in the United States).

-William was living near Kingsteignton in the hamlet of Preston when he died at the age of 35.
-He was buried at Kingsteignton on 14 January 1827.
-For his widow Mary see Mary Yeo née Stonelake.
+William was living near Kingsteignton in the hamlet of Preston when he died in 1827 at the age of 35; he was buried at Kingsteignton.

-If you can add to or correct the information shown, please use the Contact Us page.
+Please Contact Us if you can add to or correct the information shown.

 Notes

 2. George and Mary Ann married at the Wesleyan Methodist chapel in Newton Abbot in 1869.
-The 1881 census records them in Newton Abbot.
-The 1901 census also records them in Newton Abbot; 8-year-old Owen George Yeo is staying with them.
+The 1881 census records them in Newton Abbot, as does the 1901 census, when 8-year-old Owen George Yeo is staying with them.